Gulf, Southeast: Snow, Ice Threat Ahead | Weather.com

 Sign up for the Morning Brief email newsletter to get weekday updates from The Weather Channel and our meteorologists.

-A tricky snow and ice threat could unravel from Texas to at least the Carolinas during the first half of the week ahead.
-To say this forecast is uncertain is an understatement, but we'll talk about what we know and what we don't.
+A tricky snow and ice threat is likely to materialize from Texas to at least the Carolinas during the first half of the week ahead.

 Here are some of the things that we do know going forward: